Financing Your Educational Journey Guide to Student Financial Aid

 JELF loans can be used for a variety of educational expenses, including tuition, room and board, textbooks, and other approved costs.
 Students can apply for JELF loans for undergraduate, graduate, and professional degree programs.
 The application process is straightforward, and eligible students are encouraged to apply during the regular financial aid cycle for their educational institution.

-A “last dollar” loan from JELF helps cover the remaining expenses after all other financial aid options have been exhausted.
-Here’s how it works:
+A “last dollar” loan from JELF covers the remaining expenses after all other financial aid options have been exhausted.
+JELF provides “last dollar” loans, typically ranging from $1,000 to $8,000 annually, based on the remaining financial need.

 No, there is no application fee to apply for a JELF loan.
 Our loans are completely free—there are no fees or interest.
 Recipients only repay the amount they actually borrow.

-- Age: There is no age limit for applying, though most recipients are between 18 and 25.
+- Age: No age limit, though most recipients are 18-25.

 JELF serves students in the following states: